cjsauer/accounts-phony/README.md

 # accounts-phony

 This package can be used to aid in the testing of Meteor apps.
 It is most useful when you require a user to be logged in, but don't care about details of logging in itself.
+Note that it does not run on the production server.

 ### How to use